Plattsmouth improves to 3-0, beats Elkhorn North, 42-17

-PLATTSMOUTH – The Plattsmouth Blue Devils football team improved its record to 3-0 with a 42-17 victory over Elkhorn North Friday evening at Blue Devils Stadium.
+PLATTSMOUTH – The Plattsmouth Blue Devils football team improved its record to 3-0 with a 42-17 victory over Elkhorn North Friday evening at Blue Devil Stadium.

 More details of the game will be coming.